 The embedded common light chain feature in our antibodies greatly simplifies the manufacture of our bispecific product candidates.
 Most antigen-binding domains of antibodies are composed of a heavy chain and a light chain that have been optimized together to recognize a specific antigen.
 If these two chains are expressed independently, as is the case with most antibody manufacturing processes, they are often reassembled in various ways, leading to heterogenous mixture of the desired product along with peptide segments corresponding to two heavy chains and two light chains.
 Separation of the desired product from the mixture is a technically challenging and expensive process.
 We address this challenge by including only common light chain compatible antibodies as part of our antibody discovery process for potential incorporation into bispecifics.
 The variability in the antigen-binding domain of our antibodies in the heavy chain is sufficient to generate a diverse, potent, selective, and functionally active set of antibodies.
-We further simplified the manufacturing of our bispecifics closely resembles that of standard monoclonal antibodies, which include-one heavy chain and one light chain.
+We further simplified the manufacturing of our bispecific antibodies by assembling a single heavy chain construct that encodes both antigen-binding domains.
+As a result, the manufacturing of our bispecifics closely resembles that of standard monoclonal antibodies, which include-one heavy chain and one light chain.
 Our focus on common light chain antibodies simplifies the process of converting our StitchMabsTM screening candidates into bispecific antibody product candidates.